How to Auto-Index Incoming Emails into Your Knowledge Base

 Common Pitfalls

 - Private content - shared inboxes contain customer PII.
-Either strip emails and phone numbers before embedding, or restrict the Knowledge collection so only authorized roles can query it.
+Strip emails and phone numbers (for example with the regex connector's

 list-conversationscaps at 100 per page.
 Loop until the result page is empty or you'll miss high-volume periods. - Timezone drift on